hashicorp/boundary/README.md

 * **Workers**, which perform session handling

-A real-world Boundary installation will likely consist of one or more Controllers paired with one or more Workers.
+A real-world Boundary installation will likely consist of one or more controllers paired with one or more workers.
 A single Boundary binary can act in either of these two modes.

 Additionally, Boundary provides a Desktop client & CLI for end-users to request & establish